cleanlab/examples/DEVELOPMENT.md

         > https://github.com/cleanlab/examples/blob/master/find_label_errors_iris/requirements.txt
         > ```

-- If the notebook takes a long time to run or is hard to auto-execute, add its folder name to the `ignore_folders` list in [run_all_notebooks.py](run_all_notebooks.py)
+- If the notebook takes a long time to run or is hard to auto-execute, add its folder name to the `ignore_folders` list in [run_all_notebooks.py](run_all_notebooks.py).

-- Add the notebook to the [Table of Contents](https://github.com/cleanlab/examples#table-of-contents) table in the README, ideally grouping the newly added example with any other related examples
+- Add the notebook to the [Table of Contents](https://github.com/cleanlab/examples#table-of-contents) table in the README, ideally grouping the newly added example with any other related examples.

+- After a new notebook has been added and pushed to `master` branch, refrain from changing the notebook and folder names, as many links referencing the example notebook will be used throughout cleanlab documentation, blog posts and more.